eddiechu-zz/Encrypt-Delete-Test/README.md

-# Really can protect from ransomware encryption?
+# Really protect from ransomware encryption?